mnbrrrr/Data-Analysis-with-Python-FreeCodeCamp/README.md

-This repo contains the files necesarry to ear the certification of the Data Analysis with Python course in FreeCodeCamp.
+This repo contains the files of the projects developed for the Data Analysis with Python course in FreeCodeCamp.